Asami1997/Weather-App/README.md

 # Weather-App
-A weather app build using Javascript and the DarkSky API
+A weather app built using Javascript and the DarkSky API

 DarkSky Api  : https://darksky.net/dev